Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

 You’ll find moist and slightly denser crumbs in these muffins, which are really wholesome for breakfast or brunch!

 This is an update post for one berries muffin recipe that I used to like a lot!

 It is simple to make, and gives really moist and soft crumbs.
-Not to forget mentioning about the high tops this muffin recipe is going to give you!
-I sort of forgotten about this recipe because I seem to be always on the search for that elusive muffin recipe haha!
+Not forgetting the high tops this muffin recipe is going to give you!

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！

 Buttermilk is a dairy product similar to yogurt (cultured milk).
 It carries a tangy rich taste, and imparts flavor and richness to baked goods which uses this as part of the ingredients.